-There were no assets or liabilities measured and reported at fair value on a non-recurring basis in 2013.
 At December 31, 2014, the Company recorded a \$6,924,104 non-recurring reduction in its valuation allowance on SRI-1 receivables based on estimates of probable future collections of the previously fully reserved balance.
-The estimate was based on the present value of expected cash flows during the foreseeable future and is recorded as part of recovery income in 2014.
+The estimate was based on the present value of expected cash flows during the foreseeable future and was recorded as part of recovery income in 2014.
 Of the fair value amount recorded, \$4,624,104 was collected in cash on January 23, 2015 and is reported as an admitted asset.
-The remaining \$2.3 million has been treated as a non-admitted asset in the statutory financial statements since collection was not anticipated for greater than 90 days.
+The remaining \$2.3 million was treated as a non-admitted asset in the statutory financial statements since collection was not anticipated for greater than 90 days.